apache/sling-site/README.md

     # deploy the site
     mvn clean package -Ppublish-site -Dmsg="<describe your changes>"

-The [ASF's gitpubsub mechanism](https://blogs.apache.org/infra/entry/git_based_websites_available) then synchronizes that content to [http://sling.apache.org](http://sling.apache.org), usually within a few seconds.
-More details about the publication process can be found in the [ASF Documentation about Project sites](https://www.apache.org/dev/project-site.html).
-If for some reason this process fails, you can use [the self-service page from ASF Infra](https://selfserve.apache.org/) to trigger a resync of the git repo.

-Note that the publish-scm goal might fail if you add lots of changes due to [MSCMPUB-18](https://issues.apache.org/jira/browse/MSCMPUB-18).
-In that scenario you have to manually perform the git operations, see for instance [this file at revision 3e58fbd7](https://github.com/apache/sling-site/blob/3e58fbd768344d90185a2123ca30afb6ec4f9000/README.md).

 ## Variables in page content
 Adding `expandVariables=true` to a page's front matter enables simple variables replacement, see the `pageVariables` map in